workfloworchestrator/example-orchestrator/README.md

     return _update_object(payload, id, endpoint=api.dcim.interfaces)
 ```

-The ID is used to fetch the object from the Netbox API, update the
+The ID is used to fetch the object from the NetBox API, update the
 object with the dictionary created from the supplied payload, and send
-the update to Netbox.
+the update to NetBox.

 ```python
 def _update_object(payload: NetboxPayload, id: int, endpoint: Endpoint) -> bool: